Tākina – Wellington Convention and Exhibition Centre

 Those winds are a metaphor for magic, exuberance, sharing, and ideas.
 The winds express the shift of knowledge from one generation to another.
 They move things forward.
 They carry truths and viewpoints here from the universe and move them on to others, thousands of miles away.

 Environmental sustainability and resilience are at the heart of the design and construction of Tākina.
-The building is five-star Green Star design certified – the first conference centre in New Zealand to achieve this standard.
+The building is five-star Green Star certified for design and custom built-rating – the first conference centre in New Zealand to achieve this standard.
 As a leading example of sustainable convention centres in New Zealand, the building includes sustainable features and adaptable systems to emit 60-70% less carbon and use 60-70% less energy than similar buildings.

 Sustainability features include: